AlexandreMercierAubin/Work/_posts/2024-08-20-MultilayerXPBD.md

 ## Embedded paper
  <embed width="560" height="315" style="display: block; margin: auto;" src="/Work/papers/SCA2024MultiLayerXPBD.pdf" type="application/pdf" />

+##Context
+What if we could eliminate the need for an oracle in adaptive rigidification?
+This paper presents our answer to that question.
+We explored the idea of employing a multigrid-inspired approach to solve for motions accurately, thus removing the necessity to predict deformation in reduced chunks.
+Initially, we experimented with V-Cycle methods, but the results were not ideal.
+We found that starting with rigid components and gradually introducing elasticity proved to be highly effective.
+Because of this, our solver deviates from traditional multigrid methods, as the prolongation (or refinement) operator is seldom used.

 #### Github link
 [click here for the code if you missed the two github buttons](https://github.com/AlexandreMercierAubin/MultiLayerSolver2024)